Mitsubishi Keyless Entry Remote Key Fob Battery Replacement

 Common causes of a bad key fob/keyless entry remote:

-- The battery in the remote has died
+- The battery in the remote has died.

 - The remote has failed, oftentimes due to wear or moisture

-- The fuse in the vehicle for the remote system has blown
+- The fuse for the remote system in the vehicle has blown.

-- The keyless entry system module or wiring has failed or malfunctioned
+- The keyless entry system module or wiring has failed or malfunctioned.

 What you will need